 May all our rivers flow free.

 HETCH HETCHY is one of the most intensely argued over valleys in the western United States.
-Carved out by massive glaciers, shared for thousands of years by Paiute and Miwok indigenous communities, it was considered protected until the 1906 San Francisco earthquake, and over the objections of environmentalist John Muir, the city secured the rights to dam this gorgeous basin.
+Carved out by massive glaciers, shared for thousands of years by Paiute and Miwok indigenous communities, it was considered protected until the 1906 San Francisco earthquake, and over the objections of original environmentalist John Muir, the city secured the rights to dam this gorgeous basin.

 Starting our tour in the city of San Francisco, we can discover all sorts of buried and daylighted examples of ongoing bay/ocean/creek water relations.
 If there are underground cisterns near your neighborhood, or a spot to bear witness to what waters flow near your home, we'll begin our morning exploring these together.